 Today, of course, Vienna is “only” the capital of Austria: a democratic country that covers an area smaller than most US states.
 It has no monarchy.

-The articles below provide a little background on the rise and fall of the Habsburgs to help you make more of your visit to Vienna.
+The short articles listed below provide a little background on the rise and fall of the Habsburgs to help you make more of your visit to Vienna.

 In particular, the articles explain the confusing Habsburg-related terms bandied around in guidebooks and at tourist sites.

-- The Austrian Empire – how the many Habsburg lands became an empire in their own right in 1804
+- The Austrian Empire: how and why the many Habsburg lands became an empire in their own right in 1804

-- Empresses and Archdukes – what do these Habsburg titles mean and who got them?
-(And discover why lucky Emperor Franz II/I had two numerals after his name)
+- Empresses and Archdukes: what do these Habsburg titles mean and who got them?
+And discover why lucky Emperor Franz II/I had those two numerals after his name

-- k. u. k. and k. k. – finally, you see these abbreviations everywhere (even today) in connection with the Habsburg court, but what do they actually stand for?
+- k. u. k. and k. k.: finally, you find these abbreviations everywhere (even today) in connection with the Habsburg court, but what do they actually stand for?

 P.S.
-If you’re in Vienna, then consider the Schloss Schönbrunn VR experience: a quick 24-minute journey through over two centuries of recent Habsburg history.
+If you’re in Vienna, then your two key Habsburg locations are the Hofburg and Schönbrunn palace.
+The VR experience at the latter also offers a quick 24-minute journey through over two centuries of recent Habsburg history.